lauslim12/Asuna/README.md

 git subtree push --prefix api heroku master
 ```

 To deploy the front-end, do the following command.
+You have to be inside `Asuna/web`.

 ```bash
 npx vercel # preview mode